 Like organisations around the world, we are working hard to look after the safety of our colleagues and our customers while continuing to provide the services you need and expect from us.

-When we do need to visit homes, we will be following this Government advice:
+When we do visit homes, we will be continuing to carry out risk assessments where appropriate and we will continue to follow this Government advice:

 - When working in a household where somebody is clinically vulnerable, but has not been asked to shield, for example someone over 70, prior arrangements should be made with vulnerable person to avoid any face-to-face contact, for example, when answering the door.
 You should be particularly strict about handwashing, coughing and sneezing hygiene, such as covering your nose and mouth and disposing of single-use tissues.